 The discharge gas temperature in air conditioning and medium temperature ranges decreases by about 10 to 25 K (Comparison of discharge gas temperatures) and allows for an extended application range to higher pressure ratios.
 Thermodynamic calculations conclude a single-digit percent rise in refrigerating capacity compared to NH3.
 The coefficient of performance is similar and is even more favourable at high pressure ratios, confirmed by experiments.
 Due to the lower temperature level during compression, an improved volumetric and isentropic efficiency can be expected, at least with reciprocating compressors in case of an increasing pressure ratio.

 Due to the higher molecular weight of DME, mass flow and vapour density increase by nearly 50% compared to NH3, although this is of little importance to commercial plants, especially in short circuits.
 In conventional industrial refrigeration plants, however, this is a substantial criterion with regard to pressure drops and refrigerant circulation.
 These considerations again show that the preferred application area of R723 is in commercial applications and especially in liquid chillers.

-Tests have shown that the heat transfer coefficient at evaporation and high heat flux is improved in systems with R723 and mineral oil compared to NH3 with mineral oil.
+Tests have shown that the heat transfer coefficient at evaporation and high heat flux is significantly higher in systems with R723 and mineral oil compared to NH3 with mineral oil.